UCLA offers summer classes in two six-week sessions: Summer Session A and Summer Session C:

 Sociology 1 - Introduction to the Study of Language (5 GE units)

-Theater 106 - Introduction to American Theater and Drama (5 units)
+Theater 10 - Introduction to Theater (5 units)

 Theater 120A - Acting and Performance in Film I (5 units)